 The City of Garland's Housing and Community Services Department is responsible for revitalizing neighborhoods by providing safe and affordable housing for low to moderate income households, providing funding to create or maintain a supportive social environment, and expanding economic opportunities to residents of Garland.

-Housing and Community Services activities are primarily funded through the Community Development Block Grant (CDBG), Home Investment Partnership (HOME) and the Emergency Shelter Grant (ESG) programs administered by the U.S. Department of Housing and Urban Development.
+Housing and Community Services activities are primarily funded through the Community Development Block Grant (CDBG), Home Investment Partnership (HOME) and the Emergency Solutions Grant (ESG) programs administered by the U.S. Department of Housing and Urban Development.

 Prior to receiving the yearly funding allocations, the City actively seeks input through a number of different avenues including a series of neighborhood meetings, a citizen survey and meetings with stakeholder groups.
 The input provides guidance to City Council as they allocate funding to the various activities.

 The Garland City Council approved 2017-18 Community Development Block Grant (CDBG), HOME Partnership Grant (HOME) and Emergency Solutions Grant (ESG) funding during the May 16, 2017 regular Council meeting.
 Council allocated $2,673,930 in CDBG funding, $515,152 in HOME funds, and $165,656 in ESG funding.
 The funds are received annually from the Department of Housing and Urban Development (HUD).